-Heads of five Russian NGOs study in Oxford
+Heads of 5 Russian NGOs to attend course in Oxford

 Oxford University’s Sayeed Business School and the Potanin Foundation have announced the names of the senior figures of five different NGOs who will be attending a course in Social Finance in Oxford from 4 to 8 November 2019.